Berenddeperend/blog/src/projects/hardware-i-use.md

 featured-img: /img/uses-temp.jpg
 ---

-Inspired by [Wes](https://wesbos.com/uses), here's a list of some of the cool things I own
+Inspired by [Wes](https://wesbos.com/uses), here's a list of some of the cool things I bought.

 ### Computer stuff

 - **2020 M1 MacBook Air (16 GB RAM, 250 GB SSD)**.
 Definitely the best laptop I've ever owned.
 It's passively cooled, fast, stays cool and has an amazing battery life.
 Pretty much all I could ask for.
 I do prefer the 15 inch screen of my old MacBook but I needed a new laptop and I was fed up with the fan noise needed to keep the Intel processor cool.
 At the time of writing, the 13 inch models were the only Apple Silicon laptops available.
 - **Keychron K2** with red switches.
 Awesome keyboard, typing on it is a delight.
 In hindsight I'd rather have gone with the K8.
 The K8 is only slightly bigger but has a more traditional tenkeyless layout, making switching to other keyboards easier.
 I'm also curious about their low-profile switches.
 Maybe someday.
 - **Logitech MX Master S2**.
 Good mouse.
 A bit too heavy for my taste and I'm not a fan of OSX scroll acceleration, but you get used to it.
-Its scrolling is awesome.
+Its free-scrolling wheel is awesome.
 - **LG 27UL850-W** 4k 27 inch monitor.
 With just one usb-c cable I can take care of audio, video and charging.
 - **VS Code** is my editor of choice.
 - **Wacom Intuos 4 M**.
 I don't draw much any more, but it has served me well over the years.